by Meredith Sampson, Wildlife Rehabilitator

 - Keep dumpsters closed, especially at night to prevent animals getting in, and unable to climb out.
 Secure garbage cans with heavy-duty elastic cords, or use cans with screw-on lids.

-- Avoid using pesticides, herbicides, poisons, glue traps and "repellents".
-They are very harmful to wildlife, pet and humans.
-Go organic, and use safer and humane alternatives for "pest control".
+- Avoid using pesticides, herbicides, poisons, glue traps, and "repellents."
+They are very harmful to wildlife, pets, and humans.
+Go organic and use safer and humane alternatives for "pest control."

 - Late fall and winter are good times for doing tree work, when wildlife nesting activities are at their lowest.
 Be sure to check tree cavities for any roosting owls or squirrels before starting the work.

 Peaceful coexistence with wildlife is possible and necessary.
 Wildlife has an essential place in this world, with a variety of functions that affect all of our lives.
-For example, 80% of our food crops are pollinated by some form of wildlife, i.e. birds, bats and insects.
-Did you know that insect-eating bats can consume at least 600 mosquitoes per night.
-Some birds can consume 1200 or more!
+For example, 80 percent of our food crops are pollinated by some form of wildlife, i.e. birds, bats, and insects.
+Did you know that insect-eating bats can consume at least 600 mosquitoes per night?
+Some birds can consume 1,200 or more!
 The human species cannot survive without wildlife.

 Much of the harm done to wildlife is the result of conflicts with human activity both accidental and intentional.
-Loss of habitat has forced more wildlife into closer proximity to our homes, neighborhoods, towns and cities.
-There are measures we can take to prevent and minimize some of the negative impact upon wildlife and its habitats that we all share.
+Loss of habitat has forced more wildlife into closer proximity to our homes, neighborhoods, towns, and cities.
+There are measures we can take to prevent and minimize negatively impacting wildlife and its habitats that we all share.

-Other ways to help wildlife include: helping efforts to protect wildlife and to restore and preserve habitats, planting native species of wildflowers, grasses, trees and shrubs, educating yourself and others in the abundant and very necessary wonders of the natural world.
+Other ways to help wildlife include helping efforts to protect wildlife and to restore and preserve habitats; planting native species of wildflowers, grasses, trees, and shrubs; and educating yourself and others in the abundant and very necessary wonders of the natural world.